jasonbian97/fastcod-code/Readme.md

 This repo is the official implementation of paper: [FastCod: Fast Brain Connectivity in Diffusion Imaging](https://arxiv-export3.library.cornell.edu/abs/2302.09247)
 This paper won the **best student paper runner-up award** in SPIE-MI 2023!

+**FastCod: Your Time-saving Beacon for Brain Connectivity**:
-FastCod can efficiently compute the diffusion-based connectivity feature between brain regions.
-It is a open-source tool and written in python.
-If you use diffusion-weighted MRI and tractography in your research or clinical practice, this tool can possibly save you lots of time!
+FastCod is a cutting-edge tool designed to rapidly compute diffusion-based connectivity features between brain regions.
+Developed as an open-source tool in Python, it presents an indispensable asset for researchers and professionals employing diffusion-weighted MRI and tractography.

 Key features:

-- Over 30x speedup than traditional method on computing connectivity
+- **Superior Speed**: Experience over 30x speedup in connectivity computations against traditional methods.
-- Run from command line, server-friendly
-- Easy to work with MRtrix3, fsl, and freesurfer
-- Flexible pipeline design: you can flexibly run one, several, or whole pipline: dMRI preprocessing, tractography, align with anatomical images, computing connectivity
-- Super-resolve ability: you can get high-res connectity features even if you are dealt with low resolution dMRI (e.g., 2mm)
-- Multiple visualization tools for QA
+- **Server Compatibility**: Designed for command line execution, optimizing server interactions.
+- **Super-resolve ability**: Even when working with low-resolution dMRI (e.g., 2mm), FastCod ensures high-resolution connectivity outputs.

 # How to use

 There are currently three modes that you can run FastCod
-- Mode 1 take raw diffusion image (and bvec, bval) as input.
+- Mode 1 Take raw diffusion image (and bvec, bval) as input.
-- Mode 2 assume you already have FOD image, which is used as input.
+- Mode 2 For users with an existing FOD image, which serves as the input.
-- MODE 3 assumes you organize your data in the HCP dataset structure.
+- MODE 3 Tailored for data organized in accordance with the HCP dataset structure.

-All of these three modes can be run with your own environment or with singularity container (recommended) [Download here]().
+Both native environments and the singularity container ([Download here]()) are supported for running FastCod.

-Here I listed useful commands and then I explained each mode in detail.
+Useful commands and detailed explanations for each mode are provided in the subsequent sections.

 ```shell